 In Models 10 and 11 we introduced the R&D variable but found no statistically significant effect.

-That being said, the R&D expenditure (gerd) becomes significant, and with a negative sign, if the dependent variable is downloads per researcher (see Table 7, Model 12).
-While the effect signs for the other relevant variables (GDP_PPS, internet proficiency) remain the same, when we normalize downloads for the number of researcher, a higher R&D spending has a moderating effect on the per researcher downloads.
+That being said, the R&D expenditure becomes significant, and with a negative sign, if the dependent variable is downloads per researcher (see Table 8, Model 12).
+While the effect signs for the other relevant variables (GDP_PPS, internet proficiency) remain the same, when we normalize downloads for the number of researchers, a higher R&D spending has a moderating effect on the per researcher downloads.
 This may be the first sign that points to a structural link between the amount of investment into knowledge infrastructures and scholarly piracy.
-We should note that the download per researcher models have a worse fit than the per capita models.
+We should note that the download per researcher models have a worse R2 than the per capita models.

+Table 8.
+European models II.
+(DV: download per researcher)